SDA-SE/sda-dropwizard-commons/sda-commons-server-auth-testing/README.md

 }
 ```

-The `AuthExtension` provides functions to generate a valid token that matches to the auth configuration in tests.
+The `AuthClassExtension` provides functions to generate a valid token that matches to the auth configuration in tests.
 ```java
    Response response = createWebTarget()
             .path("/secure")